Ohio Campus Compact offers the following awards to our member campuses:

 Newman Civic Fellowship

 Sponsored by the national Campus Compact, the Newman Civic Fellowship recognizes and supports community-committed students who have demonstrated an investment in finding solutions for challenges facing communities throughout the country.
 The fellowship, named for Campus Compact founder Frank Newman, provides training and resources that nurture students’ assets and passions to help them develop strategies to achieve social change.
 Through the fellowship, Campus Compact provides learning opportunities focused on the skills fellows need in order to serve as effective agents of change in addressing public problems and building equitable communities.
-Nominations are open for 2018 through February 1.
-Please use the page link above for more information.
+Nominations are closed for 2018.

 Thomas Ehrlich Engaged Faculty Award